isomerpages/govtech-lpa-acp/pages/I'm Unsure How To Begin.md

                                 There is also a fee to engage an accredited medical practitioner, psychiatrist or lawyer to certify your LPA.
 More information on certification fees can be found <a href="https://www.msf.gov.sg/what-we-do/opg/lasting-power-of-attorney/where-to-find-a-certificate-issuer">here</a>.<br>
                                 As of Jan 2023, the majority of the top 10 most visited accredited medical practitioners charged $59 or less.<br>
                                 <u>Cost of ACP</u><br>
-                                There is no charge for completing the ACP with trained facilitators from <a href="#">government-appointed providers</a> across Singapore. <br>
+                                There is no charge for completing the ACP with trained facilitators from <a href="https://opg-eservice.msf.gov.sg/LPA/CIMapService.aspx">government-appointed providers</a> across Singapore. <br>
                                 However, some organisations may charge a nominal fee for doing an ACP.
 Please kindly check in with the respective organisations on the fees.
                             </p>
                                 </div>